-An overdose is defined as a dose greater than the high dose level evaluated in this study as described in Section 6.2 of the protocol (Product Descriptions) which results in clinical signs and symptoms.
+An overdose is defined as a dose greater than the high dose level evaluated in this study as described in Section 6.2 (Product Descriptions) which results in clinical signs and symptoms.
 In the event of an overdose of study medication, the investigator should use clinical judgment in treating the overdose and contact the study Medical Monitor.
 The investigator should refer to the relevant document(s) for detailed information regarding warnings, precautions, contraindications, adverse events, and other significant data pertaining to the study drug(s) being used in this study.
-Such documentation may include, but not be limited to the investigators brochure and approved product labeling for FF MDI and Foradil Aerolizer.
+Such document may include, but not be limited to the investigators brochure and approved product labeling for GP MDI and Atrovent HFA.